margiechubin/cs467TwitterViz/README.md

 go to http://margiechubin.github.io/cs467TwitterViz/

 ### To run the script:
+* download all the files
+* run sudo chmod 777 start.sh
-* download all the files and run ./start.sh in the terminal
+* run ./start.sh in the terminal
 * you will probably need to install the twitter module as well: pip install twitter

 ### Important files included are: